Get Controller Status

 • Variables & I/O

-You can get status by using the Automation1 Status UtilityAutomation1 Console, and all Automation1 APIs.
+You can get status by using the Automation1 Status UtilityAutomation1 Console, and all of the Automation1 APIs.

 You can write an AeroScript program that collects information from the controller and then sends the information over a socket.
 Refer to the example that follows.